 ExtendJ |

 Getting StartedThere are many different things that can be extended in ExtendJ.
-Consequently, it may be difficult to figure out where to make changes in order to implement your extension.
+Consequently, it may be difficult to figure out where and how to make changes in order to achieve your goal.
 This page tries to help by giving a short introduction to different extension points in ExtendJ.
 For a high-level overview of the design of ExtendJ, and possible extension points, take a look at these presentation slides.
-If you are completely new to ExtendJ it is recommended that you first take a look at the SPLASH 2015 tutorial for ExtendJ.
-It is a good idea to return to this page after you have followed the tutorial.
 This page is a work in progress.
-More information will be added over time.
-Please feel free to contribute - use the "View Source" link at the bottom of this page.
-Demo ProjectsThere exist a few minimal demo projects for how to build ExtendJ extensions:
+More information is added over time.
+Template ProjectsUse the following minimal template projects as starting points for your extension: The following projects are small example extensions that are suitable to look at for inspiration when developing your extension:

-Getting used to JastAddExtendJ is built using JastAdd, and working with ExtendJ requires knowing a bit about how JastAdd attributes work.
-There are many resources for learning about JastAdd.
+Getting used to JastAddExtendJ is built with the JastAdd metacompiler.
+Working with ExtendJ requires knowing a bit about how JastAdd works, and, in particular, how Reference Attribute Grammars (RAGs) work.
+There are many resources for learning about JastAdd and RAGs.
 Here are a few good references:

 The notation for JastAdd attributes is documented in the JastAdd reference manual.
-Extension PointsThe following sections of this page show different kinds of extension points that your extension can hook into.
-In general, there are extension for these parts of the compiler:
+Extension PointsThe following sections of this page show different extension points that are available to extensions.
+In general, we have extension points for the following parts of the compiler:

 The scanner and parser are quite limited in their extensibility.
 Much more freedom is available for modifying the analysis and code generation.
-The goal is to show multiple different kinds of extensions below.
-More are to be added soon!
-Extending SyntaxMost language extensions add some new syntax elements such as new operators.
+Extending SyntaxMost language extensions add some new syntax elements such as new operators or statements.
 Adding syntax requires modifying the scanner and/or parser specifications.
 Here is an example of how to add scanning and parsing for a simple version of Groovy's spread operator to ExtendJ: Scanner file (

 Parser file (